-More and more businesses and professionals are creating a social media account for their brands.
-Some even create a profile in different platforms, only to realize how difficult it is to manage multiple accounts.
-Worse, people aren’t interacting or following them.
+More and more businesses and professionals are creating social media accounts for their brands.
+Some even create a profile on different platforms, only to realize how difficult it is to manage multiple accounts.
+Worse, people aren’t interacting with or following them.
 They aren’t getting much traffic either.
 The easy option now would be to just give up.
 This can lead to a lack of engagement and ultimately result in a loss of potential customers.

 Use these strategies to refresh and revitalize your social media presence.